Information for Parents

 Adults who are exposed to lead through work or hobbies should take steps to avoid bringing lead into the home by:

-• Washing hands before entering the house or interacting with children
+• Showering and washing hands before interacting with children.

 • Making sure children under 6 and pregnant women do not eat meat harvested with lead bullets.